Safe stands for Regional Jets

 Steel and other metals formed and cut to precise specifications.

 SAS is now offering tube laser cutting services that provide custom sizes or shapes required for your specific metal applications.
-That means you save time and money developing your material.

 Any way you want it, need it.